History of Russia: Russian Army

 Tsar Nicholas I (reigned 1825–1855) lavished attention on his army.
 In a nation of 60–70 million people, it included a million men.
-They had outdated equipment and tactics, but the tsar, who dressed like a soldier and surrounded himself with officers, gloried in the victory over Napoleon in 1812 and took pride in its smartness on parade.
+They had outdated equipment and tactics, but the tsar took pride in its smartness on parade.
 The cavalry horses, for example, were only trained in parade formations, and did poorly in battle.
-The glitter and braid masked weaknesses that he did not see.
 He put generals in charge of most of his civilian agencies regardless of their qualifications.
 The Army became the vehicle of upward social mobility for noble youths from non-Russian areas, such as Poland, the Baltic, Finland and Georgia.
 On the other hand, many miscreants, petty criminals and undesirables were punished by local officials by enlisting them for life in the Army.
 Village oligarchies controlled employment, conscription for the army, and local patronage; they blocked reforms and sent the most unpromising peasant youth to the army.
 The conscription system was unpopular with people, as was the practice of forcing peasants to house the soldiers for six months of the year.

-Finally the Crimean War at the end of his reign showed the world what no one had previously realized: Russia was militarily weak, technologically backward, and administratively incompetent.
+Finally the Crimean War at the end of his reign showed the world that Russia was militarily weak, technologically backward, and administratively incompetent.
 Despite his ambitions toward the south and Ottoman Empire, Russia had not built its railroad network in that direction, and communications were poor.
-The bureaucracy was riddled with graft, corruption and inefficiency and was unprepared for war.
-The Navy was weak and technologically backward; the Army, although very large, was good only for parades, suffered from colonels who pocketed their men's pay, poor morale, and was even more out of touch with the latest technology as developed by Britain and France.
+The bureaucracy was riddled with corruption and inefficiency and was unprepared for war.
+The Navy was weak and technologically backward; the Army, although very large, was good only for parades, suffered from colonels who pocketed their men's pay, poor morale, and was even more out of touch with the latest technology.
 The nation's leaders realized that reforms were urgently needed.